 - Data Stream:

 - Our application is growing rapidly and we are getting data from multiple sources.
-Whenever the data falls into our production database it has to be streamed to the analytics database, but with one condition of not to provide any interception to our regular Users.
+Whenever the data falls into our production database it has to be streamed to the analytics database, but with one condition of not providing any interception to our regular Users.

 - Data Transform